Board of Directors

 Rick Huisman’s love for the game of baseball started while watching the 1977 World Series when Reggie Jackson hit three consecutive Home Runs (all on the first pitch).
 It was in that moment that Rick wanted to become a Major League Baseball Player.
 In 1995 that dream became reality.
 Rick is looking forward to helping make it possible to see more dreams come true for many kids and the game of baseball.

-Rick currently serves as the Executive Director for the Boys and Girls Clubs of Grand Rapids Youth Commonwealth and the pitching coach for the Hope College Baseball Team.
-Rick is incredibly thankful to his wife, Nicole, of 16 years for putting up with him every day.
+Rick currently serves as the President and COO of Eastern Floral.
+Rick also helps with the Holland Christian baseball program serving as an assistant coach.
+Rick is incredibly thankful to his wife, Nicole, for putting up with him every day.
 Rick is blessed with 3 incredible kids, Jack, Mason, and Avery.

 In Memorium Nate Hurwitz